- ISARIC4C Virtual Site Visit

 Generate patient study number and enter into REDCap: 5-digit site code + 4-digit patient number

 Obtain informed or proxy consent.
-The copy of the consent form signed by the participant will be considered contaminated, therefore ask an independent healthcare worker to witness the signed form and then complete the witness section of a fresh copy outside the isolation area.
+Depending on the condition or infection, the copy of the consent form signed by the participant might be considered contaminated, therefore ask an independent healthcare worker to witness the signed form and then complete the witness section of a fresh copy outside the isolation area.

 Package samples appropriately and arrange safe transport to site laboratory